jackson8812/mpfu/README.md

 Python 3 is required for the script version.

-A Windows EXE version is available in the EXE folder.
-It is standalone and does not require Python or anything else to be installed.
+In the /exe/ folder are a Windows EXE version, and a Linux ELF version.
+They are both standalone and do not require Python or anything else to be installed.